alban-read/Scheme-Windows-Workspace/App/docs/gui.md

 *Be mindful; that some code can run away; and never stop; which may require you to kill the app.*

-The app now simulates <control><c> when escape is pressed; in a fairly convoluted way; that required an extra function to be added to the scheme code and use of the timer.
+The app now simulates a user typing control-c into a terminal when the escape is pressed.

+It needs to do this in a fairly convoluted way; that required an extra function to be added to the scheme code and use of the scheme timer.

-If you run a script you may want to interrupt it early.
+As Scheme runs; at safe points; it checks to see if there are any error conditions; the in-scheme escape key handler works by politely creating a keyboard interrupt that interrupt is defined to sets a timer that raises an escape key pressed error; safely in a few cycles time.

+In this way we avoid intervening in normal code execution in a way that usually causes a crash.

+In addition another escape key watcher runs in-app.

+This in-app watcher will drain the script queue of any pending requests.

+The combined effect of both watchers is to :-

+- Cancel any pending work in the queue.
-- The Terminal responds to <ctrl>+<c> signals; so you can interrupt any running function.
+- Cancel any running task.

-- library and user code *can check for the escape key*.
+**Checking the escape key status**

-You can add a check for the escape key into any loops you write in your scripts.
+You can also if you wish add a third level of checks for the escape key into any loops you write in your scripts.

 For example this is an infinite loop; that will start to count up to infinity; not a good thing to tell a computer to do.